twse/random-stuff/Readable Fonts/Transliteration.md

 avesta.orgtranscription (2010), a font in OpenType PostScript format, is based on Mithra (2000) and designed for use with Avestan and Pahlavi transliteration.
 The font was created using FontCreator 6.2 (2010) and edited with FontForge.
 Many numbers and punctuation marks are shown in Garava.
 Download this font from [here](http://www.avesta.org/fonts/index.html).

-Michael Best (Murari Dasa) wrote a keyboard driver and created EGA and VGA fonts for Classical Sanskrit transliteration, ca. 1997.
+Michael Best (Murari Dasa) wrote a keyboard driver and created screen fonts for Classical Sanskrit transliteration, ca. 1997.

 Gudrun Bühnemann created a set of GPL licensed CSX fonts based on Courier, New Century Schoolbook or Times and a Norman encoding font based on Times.
 Download the fonts from [here](http://imp.ls.wisc.edu/~gbuhnema/macfonts.html) or [here](http://lca.wisc.edu/~gbuhnema/~fonts.html).